NerdNu/EasyRider/README.md

 Admin Commands
 --------------
  * `/easyrider help|reload` - Show help or reload the plugin configuration.
- * `/easyrider migrate sqlite|yaml|sqlite+yaml` - Change that database type.
+ * `/easyrider migrate <type>` - Change to the specified database type.
 If a database of the new type exists, it will be rewritten to contain only the currently loaded horses.
+Currently, the only supported type is "yaml".

  * `/horse-debug on|off` - Turn debug logging on or off for the horse that was right-clicked.